Norgate-AV/crestron-simpl-plus/README.md

-# crestron-simpl-plus README
+# crestron-simpl-plus

-VSCode Extension which adds syntax highlighting and provides commands in the command pallete for compiling.
+VSCode Extension which adds syntax highlighting and provides commands in the command palette for compiling.

 Note: To take advantage of the compiler operations, you must have the Crestron provided Simpl+ Compiler installed.